The European Union investigated the 2002 Gujarat riots – but is refusing to make its report public

 A request and two denials

-On June 1, 2022, Ook wrote to the European External Action Service, asking for a copy of “EU mission reports on the large-scale violence against Muslims and its aftermath that took place in the state of Gujarat (India) in February 2002”.
+On June 1, 2022, Oonk wrote to the European External Action Service, asking for a copy of “EU mission reports on the large-scale violence against Muslims and its aftermath that took place in the state of Gujarat (India) in February 2002”.

 In its response on October 28, the diplomatic service identified two relevant documents.